-International students are eligible to be named graduate assistants after the first semester of study.
+International physical therapy students studying in the US are eligible to be named graduate assistants after the first semester of study at the MGH Institute.
 Due to US visa and licensure restrictions, international students may not be employed outside of the MGH Institute.